 FAME: While most commercial VO actors don’t become famous for their work, opportunities do come along to voice an iconic campaign or character, and the actors who book those roles do often achieve some level of name recognition within the industry, and sometimes even in pop culture.

-MONEY: Outside of celebrity-level animation, high end commercial work still offers the biggest paydays, especially at the union level.
+MONEY: Outside of celebrity-level animation, high-end commercial work still offers the biggest paydays, especially at the union level.
 While commercial rates are under more pressure today than ever before, a major national campaign can still pay for a nice car, if not a house.
-Moreover, local and regional work, (though less lucrative on a job per job basis,) is abundant, and compensation for lower-level and non-union work is stable if not amazing.
+Moreover, local and regional work (though less lucrative on a job-per-job basis) is abundant, and compensation for lower-level and non-union work is stable, if not amazing.

-Animation (Art, Fame, and Money)
+Animation – Art, Fame, and Money Motivation

 ART: Animation VO is as close as most voice talent will ever come to being an on-camera actor.
-Bringing a character to life on TV or in a movie requires pure acting chops and a gleeful attitude towards the work.
+Bringing a character to life on TV or in a movie requires pure acting chops and a gleeful attitude toward the work.
 It’s no surprise that most animation actors find other genres of voiceover comparatively easy, as they have mastered the most challenging skills already.

 MONEY: At the high end, no one earns more than top animation VOs.
 Get a recurring role on a show like the Simpsons or Family Guy and you are, quite simply, set for life.
-Everyday animation can still pay very well, which adds to its allure.
+Everyday animation can still play very well, which adds to its allure.
 Though very much an LA animal, making it in animation is a great way to hit the VO trifecta.

 Corporate/Explainer/Industrial Narration (Money)

-FAME: Corporate Narration rarely offers the ability to gain publicity or recognition from your work.
+FAME: Corporate Narration rarely offers the ability to gain publicity or recognition for your work.
 With many projects under NDA, and most simply not of great interest to the general public, this genre is the height of VO anonymity.

 E-Learning & Medical Narration (Art, Money)